-For more than 20 years, Monika has represented businesses and individuals in intellectual property matters before the US Patent and Trademark Office and the U.S. Copyright Office.
+For more than 20 years, Monika has represented businesses and individuals in intellectual property matters before the U.S. Patent and Trademark Office and U.S. Copyright Office.
 While she is experienced in trademark and copyright law, she particularly enjoys helping innovators strategically value and globally protect their proprietary developments.

-In her prosecution practice, she has obtained significant patents for clients, including patents relating to algal biotechnology, water purification, mining and natural gas equipment, military applications and in the polyethylene pipe welding industry.
-She has also represented clients in obtaining over 200 federal and foreign trademark registrations, including critical registrations for MedExpress Urgent Care, Alpha Natural Resources, Aplicare (now owned by Clorox), renewable Algal Energy and Fast Fusion.
-On the creative side, she has assisted photographers, authors, software developers and other individuals and businesses in obtaining copyright protection and registrations for their original works.
+In her prosecution practice, she has obtained significant patents for clients, including patents relating to algal biotechnology, water purification, mining and natural gas equipment, military applications, and polyethylene pipe welding industry.
+She has also represented clients in obtaining over 200 federal and foreign trademark registrations, including critical registrations for MedExpress Urgent Care, Alpha Natural Resources, Aplicare (now owned by Clorox), Renewable Algal Energy, and Fast Fusion.
+On the creative side, she has assisted photographers, authors, software developers, and other individuals and businesses in obtaining copyright protection and registrations for their original works.

 Monika couples her technical knowledge with significant experience strategizing with clients on effective business organization and transaction structure, including licensing arrangements, acquisitions, and other business transactions.
 She has closed profitable business acquisitions, including several cookie companies, coal operations, and Internet start-ups, and other transactions, including licensing of technology, venture capital investments, and government contracts.
 Her varied experience makes her best suited for business transactions with significant intellectual property value.

-Over her career Monika has represented clients in the coal and natural gas industries, defense contractors, medical equipment industry and bioenergy.
-She has also presented on a vast array of intellectual property topics throughout the state of West Virginia and the country, including presentations on intellectual property to the Energy & Mineral Law Foundation, the TransTech Energy Conference and SBIR/STTR conferences and webinars.
+Throughout her career, Monika has represented clients in the coal and natural gas industries, defense contractors, medical equipment industry and bioenergy.
+She has also presented on an array of intellectual property topics throughout the state of West Virginia and the country, including presentations on intellectual property to the Energy & Mineral Law Foundation, the TransTech Energy Conference, and SBIR/STTR conferences and webinars.

 As a side practice, Monika also works with clients on child adoption and surrogacy arrangements.
-Having more than 15 years of experience with adoptions under West Virginia law, and with the formation of multiple surrogacy agreements, she brings knowledgeable and compassionate representation to all facets of the adoption and surrogacy process.
+Having more than 20 years of experience with adoptions under West Virginia law and with the formation of many surrogacy agreements, she brings knowledgeable and compassionate representation to all facets of the adoption and surrogacy process.